 Blogging is a popular profession and it often proves to be an effective moneymaking tool.
 Read on the reviews of the recent posts made by the top 20 bloggers:

 Mark presents DIY Investor Profile – Susan Brunner posted at My Own Advisor.
-Here the blogger puts some questions to Susan Brunner, a successful Do It Yourself investor, about her experience in investments in dividend paying stocks.
-He elaborates how Susan became a DIY investor, how she owned dividend-paying stocks, what attracted her to dividend paying stocks, her opinion on indexing and bonds, her favorite books on investment, how she learnt from her mistakes, and investment tips she will give to the young investors.
+Here the blogger puts some questions to Susan Brunner, a successful Do It Yourself investor, about her experience in investments in dividend-paying stocks.
+He elaborates how Susan became a DIY investor, how she owned dividend-paying stocks, what attracted her to dividend-paying stocks, her opinion on indexing and bonds, her favorite books on investment, how she learned from her mistakes, and investment tips she will give to the young investors.

 Andrew Hallam presents Rich, Smart….But Dumb posted at Andrew Hallam.
 The blogger stresses that saving money in banks and not getting overwhelmed with debts reduces our anxiety and makes us happy.
 However, most people don’t know that there is a limitation to becoming wealthy and money can’t solve all their social problems.

 101 Centavos presents Gardening Interlude: Catch Cropping posted at 101 Centavos.
 Here the blogger discusses handling garden pests with an innovative technique known as catch cropping.
 This is particularly helpful when the garden is distant from your home and a useful technique for planting crops that can be used as bait for ravenous pests in an organic garden.

 Roshawn Watson presents Is Social Mobility Fact or Fiction? posted at Watson Inc. Here the blogger expresses doubt about the potential opportunities of social mobility in developed nations like the USA and other countries.
 It also focuses on the importance of wealth in social attainment research.